 Nigel has an established position in the field of enzyme catalysis, biophysics and biomolecular engineering.
 He holds an EPSRC Established Career Fellowship, is recipient of the Biochemical Society Colworth Medal, the RSC Charmian Medal, the RSC Rita and John Cornforth Award and a Royal Society Wolfson Research Merit Award.
 He has served on several national steering groups, advisory boards and governing bodies.
 He heads a group of ca 40 researchers.
-He has published ca 370 scientific papers, holds several patents, and has edited 3 volumes on enzyme chemistry, quantum biology, biocatalysis, synthetic biology and engineering.
+He has published ca 400 scientific papers, holds several patents, and has edited 3 volumes on enzyme chemistry, quantum biology, biocatalysis, synthetic biology and bioengineering.
 He has held contiguous externally funded research fellowships for 29 years (1988-2017) with only a 12-month break due to University relocation.
 Nigel is PI/Director of the BBSRC/EPSRC Synthetic Biology Research Centre 'SYNBIOCHEM' based in MIB.
-He is also PI/Director of a Marie Curie IDP 'MAGIC' responsible for the training of 12 early stage researchers at Manchester.
-Nigel is also a Director of the MIB spin out company C3 Biotechnologies Ltd.
+He is also PI/Director of a Marie Curie IDP 'MAGIC' responsible for the training of 12 early stage researchers at Manchester and a Founding Director of the MIB spin out company C3 Biotechnologies Ltd (www.c3biotechnologies.com).

-Nigel’s group is noted for its contributions to catalysis science, especially in the fields of quantum biology (tunnelling), dynamics and biocatalysis, and more recently synthetic biology.
-His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry that he has established in MIB.
+Nigel’s group is noted internationally for its contributions to catalysis science, especially in the fields of quantum biology (especially QM tunnelling), dynamics and biocatalysis, mechanistic and synthetic biology.
+His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry and synthetic biology that he has established in MIB.